Donations/Naming Opportunities

 Courses are segmented by discipline, i.e., distinct areas of study, which were produced specifically for small business and entrepreneurship development including Human Resource Management, Marketing, and Accounting/Finance.
 For more information on learning objectives and specific sessions, please visit the Courses tab.

-All cancellations and requests for refunds must be made, in writing, prior to the date on which an individual registrant’s access to CBA courses begins; it will be listed in the registration confirmation letter.
-After this date, no cancellations, refunds, substitutions or transfer of fees will be processed.
-Requests should be sent to the Office of Continuing and Distance Education using one of the following:
+All cancellations and refund requests must be made in writing prior to the date on which an individual registrant gains access to the CBA® coursework.
+Once access has been granted, no cancellations, refunds, or transfer fees will be processed.
+Substitutions are allowable only if the original registrant has not started the coursework.
+Requests should be sent to Lifelong Learning using one of the following:

 E-mail: lifelonglearning@kent.edu